dylanwulf/Programming-Languages-Final-Project/README.md

 ================ Input Format ================

-To enter moves, type in first the x coordinate, then the y coordinate of the move that was made.
+To enter pieces to be removed at game start, enter the x and y coordinates of the piece to be removed.
+To enter moves, type in first the x coordinate, then the y coordinate of the piece that is moving, then the x and y coordinate of where it should be going.

 ================ Bugs ================

-Currently, there are no bugs in our program.
+There are no bugs in our program.
+All errors that we could think of were handled, and the game itself plays perfectly with correct input.

 ================ Data Structures ================